 Poking around in the bushes, your leashed dog is exploring, sniffing every fragrant nook and cranny, and having the time of his life.
 Except he's more than 25 feet away from you.
 Consequently, he's overjoyed for the sense of freedom he feels, and you want him to enjoy himself, so you're happy, too.
-This is the good side of the retractable leash for dogs and their owners.

 Choose the right leash for you and your dog

 What began as a simple way to connect the dog to the owner has not only become the norm, today it's mandated by law in most municipalities throughout America.
-So, of course, you want to put a lead on your dog whenever you're out and about in public.
+So, of course, you want to put a leash on your dog whenever you're out and about in public.
 From training and socialization as a puppy to leisurely strolls through the park with your senior dog, a leash is one of the most important tools you'll ever use in your dog's lifetime.

 But if you're thinking a retractable leash is a good choice for you and your dog, you should also be well aware of its drawbacks before you purchase one.

-What's good about retractable leashes?
+What do people like about retractable leashes?

 The retractable leash has many fans—otherwise, it wouldn't be on the market.
 Freely allowed to explore their environment seemingly unencumbered, dogs love it.
-Dog owners like it because they like giving their dog some freedom, while they visualize themselves in total control, able to reel their dog in at will.
+Dog owners like it because they like giving their dog some freedom, while they visualize themselves in control, still able to reel their dog in at will.

-But when a dog reaches the end of that long, retractable leash, in reality, the person at the other end of the leash has less control than they think.
+However, t when a dog reaches the end of that long, retractable leash, in reality, the person at the other end of the leash has less control than they think.

 Reasons not to use retractable leashes